CZ-NIC/knot/doc/operation.rst

    turns off some verification checks, it shouldn't be used in other cases.

 ..
 NOTE::
-   For QUIC, only the auto-generated key is restored.
-The ``zone-restore`` command doesn't restore a user-defined QUIC key and certificate so as to avoid possible configuration management conflicts and they must be restored from the backup (its subdirectory ``quic``) manually.
-In all cases, restart of the Knot server after the restore is necessary for the restored QUIC key/certificate to take effect.
+   For QUIC/TLS, only the auto-generated key is restored.
+The ``zone-restore`` command doesn't restore a user-defined QUIC/TLS key and certificate so as to avoid possible configuration management conflicts and they must be restored from the backup (its subdirectory ``quic``) manually.
+In all cases, restart of the Knot server after the restore is necessary for the restored QUIC/TLS key/certificate to take effect.

 Limitations
 -----------